shyamdiwakar/LFPsim/README.txt

-/*LFPsim - Simulation scripts to compute Local Field Potentials (LFP) of cable compartmental models of neuron and network implemented in NEURON simulation environment.
+/*LFPsim - Simulation scripts to compute Local Field Potentials (LFP) generated with cable compartmental models of neuron and network implemented in NEURON simulation environment.

 LFPsim works reliably on biophysically detailed multi-compartmental neurons with some or all active channels.